magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/security-settings.md

 * TOC
 {:toc}

-To log into ThingsBoard, the user uses a username and password.
+To log into IoT Hub, the user uses a username and password.
 You can enhance the security of your account by updating your security settings.
-To customize security settings, log in to ThingsBoard as a System administrator.
+To customize security settings, log in to IoT Hub as a System administrator.

 {% if docsPrefix == null %}
 ![image](/images/user-guide/ui/security-settings/security-settings-1-ce.png)